openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Final Notes on Choosing a Boot Drive
 ------------------------------------

-|omv|'s boot requirements are very modest:
+Openmediavault’s boot requirements are very modest:
 While some users prefer traditional hard drives or SSD's, the boot requirement can be served with USB thumb-drives and SD-cards, 8GB or larger.

-With USB connections on the *outside* of a PC case, cloning USB drives for operating system backup is an easy process.
+With USB connections on the *outside* of a PC case, cloning USB drives for `operating system backup`_ is an easy process.
 Given this consideration, some users prefer USB thumb-drives and other external flash media to internal drives.
 Further, given the ease of operating system recovery in the event of a boot drive failure, beginners are encouraged to consider using flash media.

 If flash media is used:

-New name brand drives are recommended such as Samsung, SanDisk, etc.
+**New** name brand drives are recommended such as Samsung, SanDisk, etc.
 While not absolutely essential for the purpose; USB3 thumb-drives are preferred, due to their more advanced controllers, and SD-cards branded A1 for their improved random read/write performance.  **USB3** thumb-drives